Explore health content from A to Z.

 Eat foods that are rich in calcium, or take calcium supplements.

-Make your home safe to avoid accidents.
+Make your home safe to help avoid accidents.

 Your spine is made up of many bones called vertebrae.
 Osteoporosis can cause the vertebrae in your spine to collapse.
 As a result, your upper back may arch forward, creating a curvature.
 Spine fractures may also result from back strain and bad posture.
 You will also lose height.
 Your lower spine must then adjust to keep your body balanced.
 This can cause back pain.
 To prevent or lessen these spinal changes: